-The Geoffroy's tamarin has has a very distinctive "v" shape mark on it's head and has no fur on it's face.
+The Geoffroy's tamarin has a very distinctive "v" shaped mark on its head and has no fur on its face.
 The Geoffroy's tamarin is highly territorial and is known to make numerous different calls and threats to approaching danger in the surrounding forest.

 The Geoffroy's tamarin is a diurnal primate which means that the Geoffroy's tamarin is most active during the day and rests in the safety of the tree tops during the night.
 Geoffroy's tamarins are very sociable animals and inhabit their territory with their rest of the Geoffroy's tamarin troop which generally have between 3 and 9 members.
 Geoffroy's tamarin troops are led by the eldest female and have predominantly male members.

 The Geoffroy's tamarin is an omnivorous animal meaning that the Geoffroy's tamarin hunts both plants and other animals in order to survive.
 Fruits, insects and green plants make up the majority of the Geoffroy's tamarin's diet along with small rodents and reptiles, eggs and tree sap.

 Due to the relatively small size of the Geoffroy's tamarin, it has a number of predators within its natural environment.
 Wild cats, dogs, snakes and birds of prey are primary predators of the Geoffroy's tamarin, along with humans who are destroying their natural habitat.